tidy-finance/website/docs/20_data.md

 1. Default yield spread (`dfy`), the difference between BAA and AAA-rated corporate bond yields [@Fama1989].
 1. Inflation (`infl`), the Consumer Price Index (All Urban Consumers) from the Bureau of Labor Statistics [@Campbell2004].

-You can consult the material on [Amit Goyal's website](https://sites.google.com/view/agoyal145) for variable definitions and the transformations.
+You can consult the material on [Amit Goyal's website](https://sites.google.com/view/agoyal145) for variable definitions and the required data transformations.

 ```r